gr1d99/shopping-list/README.md

 >  The app does not have much functionality.
 What you can do for now is
 > > - Register
 > > - Login
-> > - add create a shopping list through the dashboard.
+> > - create/retrieve and delete shopping lists through the dashboard.
+> > - create shopping items.
+> > - add shopping items to a shopping list.
-> > - view created shopping list by clicking on the view button.
+> > - view created shopping list by clicking on the view
 > > - delete created shopping lists
 > > - view created shopping list at the home page